-Kelsey serves as DRI primary Science Writer, working with scientists to communicate their research to the public and/or other scientists through press releases and a variety of other digital media products such as web pages, blogs, photography, video, and podcasts.
+Kelsey serves as DRI’s primary Science Writer, working with scientists to communicate their research to the public and/or other scientists through press releases and a variety of other digital media products such as web pages, blog posts, photography, video, and podcasts.
 She also assists with the creation of content for newsletters, fact sheets, reports, or any other type of outreach materials needed for projects.

 Visual Communications Specialist

 Lindsey designs and creates a wide variety of visual communication (graphics, illustrations, photographs, videos, websites, and promotional materials) that tell DRI’s story and support the outreach and project needs of research faculty, students, and support staff.
 She serves as the Institute’s primary graphic designer and multimedia editor, working to translate complex scientific concepts into compelling visuals and helping to distribute that content to internal and external audiences.